-Best hotels and accommodations in Jeju City
+Best hotels in Jeju City

 Quick tips for exploring Jeju City

-- What to see and do: Shop!
+What to see and do: Shop!
 If you’re driving, park at Lotte Duty Free Shop (Navigate: 64-747-0283).
 If you like hiking, check out the Jeju Olle trails.
 Get on and off the Jeju Golden Bus and make your way around the city.
 You can also visit Udo Island as a fun day trip.

-- Where to eat: When in Jeju, you have to eat seafood.
+Where to eat: When in Jeju, you have to eat seafood.
 Check out Haejin Hoetjip Seafood Restaurant (Navigate: 64-722-4584) and Myeongjin Jeonbok Abalone Restaurant (Navigate: 64-782-9944).
 If you’re in the mood for traditional noodle soup, head to Olrae Guksu (Navigate: 64-742-7355).

 For that rustic island vibe, head to Seogwipo City.

-This is Jeju Island’s second largest city, right in the middle of the island’s beautiful natural landscapes.
-The Seogwipo city center is a great base to explore the southern area – from the volcanic cone or “oreum” of Seongsan Ilchulbong Peak to the east, to the gorgeous waterfalls and parks to the west.
+This is Jeju Island’s second-largest city, right in the middle of the island’s beautiful natural landscapes.
+The Seogwipo city center is a great base to explore the southern area – from the volcanic cone or “oreum” of Seongsan Ilchulbong Peak to the east to the gorgeous waterfalls and parks to the west.

 If you’re arriving to Jeju Island on a morning flight or ferry, I suggest you go straight to Seogwipo.
 From Jeju City, this is about a 2-hour drive.
-Look into one of the recommended hotels in Seogwipo below, and use that as a base to explore the southern parts of Jeju.
+Look into one of the recommended hotels in Seogwipo and use that as a base to explore the southern parts of Jeju.

-Best hotels and accommodations in Seogwipo City
+Best hotels in Seogwipo

 Quick tips for exploring Seogwipo City

-- What to see and do: You’ll be very near to most of Jeju Island’s tourist destinations.
+What to see and do: You’ll be very near to most of Jeju Island’s tourist destinations.
 Be sure to hop over to the Jungmun Tourist Area to check out the waterfalls and the quirky museums.
 Allot one day to go to Udo Island and trek up the Seongsan Ilchulbong Peak.
 Go on a yacht sightseeing tour.

-- Where to eat: Personally, I loved the food options in Seogwipo City a lot more than those in Jeju City.
+Where to eat: Personally, I loved the food options in Seogwipo City a lot more than those in Jeju City.
 One of our favorites was a restaurant specializing in black pork meat, which happens to be Jeju’s specialty.
 Make sure to pay a visit to Jeju Hukdon Saesang Suragan (Navigate: 64-762-8588) for one of the best BBQ experiences in South Korea.
 Try also the abalone soup in Jeju Halmang Ttukbaegi Restaurant along the Chilsimni Food Street (Navigate: 64-733-9934).
 While you’re in Chilsimni, explore the other restaurants for more seafood options.